 Mariposa Market Deli – After picking up groceries — including dog treats — at Mariposa Market, stop by the outdoor deli window for a sandwich.
 Feet away is a dog-friendly outdoor dining area with picnic tables.
 500 S. Main St., Willits, (707) 459-9630, mariposamarket.com.

-Northspur Brewing Company – This dog-friendly brewery has a large shaded patio out front where guests can sip handcrafted beer and fresh sandwiches, salads and snacks.
+Northspur Brewing Company – This dog-friendly brewery has a large, shaded patio out front where guests can sip handcrafted beer and nosh on fresh sandwiches, salads and snacks.
 Northspur also has water bowls for dogs and board games for humans.
 101 N. Main St., Willits, (707) 518-4208, northspurbrewing.com.

 Ramen Cubed – Mendocino County’s only ramen restaurant is worth a visit with your pup.
 Grab a seat at one of the handful of tables out front and settle in for a hot bowl of yum while your furry guest watches the sights of downtown Willits go by.
 35 E. Commercial St., Willits, (707) 234-6264, ramencubed.com.